 Thanks for sticking with me!
 I hope you enjoyed this adventurous version of behavioral science in action.
 Keep an eye out around you, you may just start to see these concepts in every-day life and start weaving through your own subconscious biases created by that ever-mysterious brain of yours.

 This is just the tip of the iceberg in Behavioral Science.
-Email us now for more free resources: email@example.com
+Email us now to learn how to apply these concepts to your life or work: firstname.lastname@example.org

 Check us out here for more info on how we can apply these ideas to your life!